Dharmendra: 1960–1969: Early career and rise to prominence

-1970–1977: Superstardom
+1970–1977: Commercial peak

-In 1970, Dharmendra delivered four major successes and formed a hit pair with Hema Malini.
+In 1970, Dharmendra delivered four successes and formed a hit pair with Hema Malini.
 His first release was Satyen Bose's crime drama Jeevan Mrityu.
-An adaptation of Alexandre Dumas's novel The Count of Monte Cristo, it proved to be major critical and commercial success, eventually emerging a blockbuster and one of the top earners of 1970.
-His next two films, Bhappi Sonie's Tum Haseen Main Jawan and Asit Sen's Sharafat, both opposite Malini proved to be superhits at the box office.
+An adaptation of Alexandre Dumas's novel The Count of Monte Cristo, it became a critical and commercial success, becoming one of the highest-grossing Indian films of 1970.
+His next two films, Bhappi Sonie's Tum Haseen Main Jawan and Asit Sen's Sharafat, both opposite Malini, were also successful at the box office.
 This was followed by a flop in Ishq Par Zor Nahin alongside Sadhana and a hit in Kab?
 Kyoon?
 Aur Kahan? with Babita.
 His final release of that year was Raj Kapoor's magnum opus Mera Naam Joker (in which he played a supporting role).
-Although the film was a disaster at the time of release, it attained cult status in later years, with many critics hailing it as one of the best Indian films of all time.
+Although the film was unsuccessful at the time of release, it attained cult status in later years, with many critics hailing it as one of the best Indian films of all time.
 In 1971, Dharmendra starred in Raj Khosla's action drama Mera Gaon Mera Desh.
-The film went on to become an All Time Blockbuster and established his image of an action hero.
-The large success of this film also made the industry shift from romantic to action films.
+The film was commercially successful and established his image of an action hero.
 Dharmendra received his second nomination in the Filmfare Award for Best Actor category for his performance in Mera Gaon Mera Desh.
-His success continued in the following year with another massive blockbuster in Seeta Aur Geeta, a superhit in Raja Jani and a hit film, Samadhi to go with the major grossers.
+His success continued in the following year with another massive blockbuster in Seeta Aur Geeta, a hit in Raja Jani and a hit film, Samadhi to go with the major grossers.
 The mass hysteria created by Mera Gaon Mera Desh in 1971, followed by back-to-back hits with Seeta Aur Geeta, Raja Jani and Samadhi in 1972 took Dharmendra to number one position among his contemporaries, thus making him a "superstar".